mist64/cbmbus_doc/3 Commodore DOS.md

 ## Concepts

-### Units and Drives

-What is usually called a disk drive and is associated with a primary address is actually a **unit**, because a unit can have more than one drive in its enclosure, like two mechanisms for two diskettes.
+Commodore DOS calls a device (with its own primary address) connected to the bus a **unit**.

-A unit can one one or more of what Unix calls a "block device": A sequence of blocks that have a block numbering independent of the other block devices, which can be used for direct block access, or for use with a filesystem.
-These block devices are numbered, starting from one.
+A unit can have one or more **media**[^90], a sequence of **blocks** that have a block numbering independent of the other media.
+A medium usually contains a **filesystem**, but it can also be used for direct block access independently of any filesystem.
+These media are numbered, starting from one.

-A simple one-drive unit like the Commodore 1541 only has a single block device "0".
+A simple one-drive unit like the Commodore 1541 only has a single medium "0".
 A dual-drive unit like the Commodore 8250 has two, named "0" and "1", one for each disk drive.
+Reference manuals of these kinds of units call these numbers the **drive** number.

-Some devices with multiple megabytes of storage, like the floppy and hard disk drives by Creative Micro Devices (CMD), support partitioning: Each partition is a block device.
-The partitions are numbered starting with "1", while "0" is a shortcut for the currently active partition.
+Later devices with multiple megabytes of storage, like the floppy and hard disk drives by Creative Micro Devices (CMD) as well as modern solutions such as SD2IEC, support partitioning: Each partition is a medium.
+The partitions are numbered starting with "1", while "0" is a always points to the currently active partition.
+Reference manuals of these kinds of units call these numbers the **partition** number.

-XXX blocks and filesystems

-### Communication Mechanisms
+## Communication Mechanisms

 Communication to Commodore DOS happens through 15 data channels and one command channel: